 Claudia Perlich, Dstillery

-Claudia Perlich serves as an advisor at Dstillery, and designs, develops, analyzes and optimizes the machine learning that drives digital advertising.
+Claudia Perlich, PhD, serves as an advisor at Dstillery and designs, develops, analyzes and optimizes the machine learning that drives digital advertising.
 An active industry speaker and frequent contributor to academic and industry publications, Claudia won the Advertising Research Foundation’s Grand Innovation Award, was named Innovator of the Year in the annual Stevie Awards, was selected as a member of the Crain’s New York Business annual 40 Under 40 list, made WIRED’s Smart List, and was listed among Fast Company’s 100 Most Creative People.
-She has published over 50 scientific articles and holds multiple patents in machine learning.
+She has published more than 50 scientific articles and holds multiple patents in machine learning.
 Claudia has a doctorate in Information Systems from NYU and worked in the Predictive Modeling Group at IBM’s Watson Research Center, concentrating on data analytics and machine learning for real-world applications.
 She also teaches in the NYU Stern MBA program.

 Lillian Pierson, Data-Mania

 Lillian Pierson, PE, is a three-time author on the topics of data science, AI and big data.
-She is CEO of Data-Mania, LLC, a data-strategy consulting boutique that has supported a variety of corporate clients, including Amazon, Intel, and the United Nations.
+She is CEO of Data-Mania, LLC, a data-strategy consulting boutique that has supported a variety of corporate clients, including Amazon, Intel and the United Nations.
 She was elected as a Microsoft Regional Director.
-Through her partnerships with LinkedIn and Wiley, Lillian has trained about 1 million professionals to develop data skills that generate business values.
+Through her partnerships with LinkedIn and Wiley, Lillian has trained about 1 million professionals to develop data skills that generate business value.

-Jennifer Lewis Priestly, Kennesaw State University
+Jennifer Lewis Priestley, Kennesaw State University

 Sarah Aerni, Salesforce

-Sarah Aerni is director of data science and analytics at Salesforce.
+Sarah Aerni, PhD, is director of data science and analytics at Salesforce.
 She previously led the San Francisco practice at Pivotal as a principal data scientist and data science manager.
 Sarah also serves as an Apache Software Foundation committee member.
 She earned her doctorate from Stanford University in biomedical informatics, performing research at the interface of biomedicine and machine learning.
 She also co-founded a company offering expert services in informatics to both academia and industry.

 Which women in data science (or tech in general) inspire you?